syncfusion-content/blazor-docs/blazor/accumulation-chart/empty-points.md

 ---
 layout: post
 title: Empty Points in Blazor Accumulation Chart Component | Syncfusion
-description: Learn here all about Empty Points in Syncfusion Blazor Accumulation Chart component and more.
+description: Learn here all about Empty Points support in the Syncfusion Blazor Accumulation Chart component and its properties for customization.
 platform: Blazor
 control: Accumulation Chart
 documentation: ug